chubbymaggie/fse2019/README.md

 Is there another way to map the 2 vector spaces without the need for parallel data?
 Or is there an unsupervised approach that can adapt the 2 spaces?

 # Core idea
-To represent 2 languages as the domain vector spaces X and Y and try to align them together with no supervision.
+To represent 2 languages as the domain vector spaces X and Y and try to align them together with very little supervision.
 This problem can be generalized into the domain adaptation problem, more intuive explaination can be found [here](https://github.com/djxvii/icse19_GAN/blob/master/DOMAIN_ADAPTATION.md)
 ![Illustration](figs/self_refinement.png)

 In addition, the OOV problem can happen due to the fast evolution of software, hence the domains can continue to evolve in the future, thus the OOV will appear.
 Because of this reason, we propose the an on-the-fly accurate estimation of the OOV embeddings with minimal data based on: a) the structural + data dependency context from the AST b) good initialization of the OOV weight of the Word2Vec neural network.